Logitech Combo Touch

 Perhaps because it’s made by Logitech, it has a subtly different typing feeling.

-The stand allows users to adjust its angle in various ways and detach the keyboard, enabling them to use it in multiple forms according to their preferences.
+The stand’s angle can be adjusted in various ways, and the keyboard can be detached, allowing users to use it in multiple forms according to their preferences.

 While it’s convenient to detach and attach, there’s also a bit of hassle involved… and I’m concerned it might become loose after prolonged use.